kubernetes/enhancements/keps/sig-network/4559-kubelet-probes/README.md

 ### Kubelet/Runtime Changes to Fix the NetworkPolicy Hole

-Again, a few possible plans.
-Some of these ideas are pretty bad, but may have good ideas within them that could be remixed into other plans...

-1. Rather than performing pod probes from the node IP, each kubelet could launch a "probing pod", and perform probes from there.
-A created-by-default AdminNetworkPolicy could force all pods to accept connections from the kubelet probe pods.
-This is perhaps _slightly_ better than the current situation since allowing connections from the probe pods would not allow any unintended additional traffic from anyone else the way that allowing connections from the node IP does.

-     - The simplest / most portable way to do this would be to have the "probing pod" be an ordinary pod-network pod, though (given current AdminNetworkPolicy rules) this would means that all pods on all nodes would have to accept connections from all probing pods, meaning an attacker who was able to compromise any probing pod would then be able to connect to any pod in the cluster.

-     - Alternatively, the "probing pod" could be a static pod with a special node-local IP, allocated independently of the normal pod network.
-(Handwave handwave handwave...)

-2. Kubelet could perform probes inside pods without needing any changes to the runtime, by attaching an ephemeral container to each pod, containing some `kubelet-probe` binary that would run the probes and report the results back to kubelet (by some means).
-Most plausibly, this would be a single container that would persist through the life of the pod, periodically running probes, rather than being a new ephemeral container attached each time kubelet needed to perform a probe.
-Kubelet could perhaps attach such a container to the pod at construction time, via CRI calls, without exposing the container to the kubernetes API, like it does with the pause / sandbox / infrastructure container.
-(In fact, the probes could even be done as part of the existing pause / sandbox / infrastructure container.)

-3. If we can improve the performance of exec probes, then kubelet could simply implement the network probes as exec probes, though this would again require behind-the-scenes modifications to the pod via CRI, to mount a volume containing the `kubelet-probe` binary so that it's available to the exec probe.

-4. We could add a new method to CRI to allow kubelet to do the equivalent of `nsenter -n` / `ip netns exec` without any of the other overhead of an exec probe.
-It is not clear that this concept would map well to Windows containers or even to virtualization-based container runtimes on Linux.
-In the worst case, it could fall back to something like (3).
+Some potential ideas have been covered here.
+They were discussed at depth during the Maintainer Summit Talk ["Redesigning Kublet Probes"] at KubeCON London and based on those discussions some of the ideas have been moved to the alternatives section.

+1. `CRI PortForward()`: Leverage CRI's `PortForward()` utility using which we can request a connection to a specific port on the pod.
+   CRI will create a streaming connection to the pod's network namespace to its localhost and the intended container port (uses gRPC as the underlying communication protocol).

+   - Pros:
+      - Solves network policies hole prolem
+      - No changes needed to the runtime
+      - Solves the overlapping podIPs probing problem
+      - Solves the dualstack probing problem

+   - Cons:
+      - This option will end up changing existing probe semantics
+      - Might have performance issues (packet copies)

-5. We could add a new method to CRI to allow kubelet to request that the runtime perform a probe inside the container via some means appropriate to the runtime.
-If this is not simply a wrapper around exec probes, then this implies that CRI will need to understand each type of probe supported by Kubernetes (i.e., it will need to support every feature of `HTTPGetAction`, `TCPSocketAction` and `GRPCAction`.)
+2. `Probe() CRI API`: We could add a new method to CRI to allow kubelet to request that the runtime perform a probe inside the container via some means appropriate to the runtime.
+If this is not simply a wrapper round exec probes, then this implies that CRI will need to understand each type of probe supported by Kubernetes (i.e., it will need to support every feature of `HTTPGetAction`, `TCPSocketAction` and `GRPCAction`.)
 In the future, adding new probe types (for example,